By Dolores Eyler

 Laity Lodge is already in the hearts of the Loves.
 That is where Love’s sister met Carol years ago, and soon introduced the young couple.
 Shortly after, Love himself went to Laity Lodge as a counselor, which led him to eventually switch his major from medical school to the ministry.

 Other Sabbatical intentions include taking an on-line Not-for-Profit Management course, yoga and Pilates classes, connecting with old friends, and spending more time gardening.
 “Prayer is being in the moment,” Love said.
 “That can be weeding my garden.”
+This is important for christian growth, especially in a Baptist Church Ministry setting.

 Family plans with Carol include an extended stay at his family’s camp in the Adirondacks in upstate New York.
 “There, I reconnect with the earth and its goodness as I swim, kayak, fish, tend the apple orchard, and mow the fields.
 There, I reconnect with my heritage, as I tend the buildings that my great-grandfather built in the early 1900s.
 There, I reconnect with my soul as I hike, read, reflect, and write.”
 Their three young-adult children will be with them for some of that time.